juergenweb/SnowFallAnimation/README.md

 Download the module folder and extract it under site/modules.

-Take care that the extracted folders name is SnowFallAnimation and not SnowFallAnimation-main or another name.
+Make sure that the extracted folder is named SnowFallAnimation and not SnowFallAnimation-main or some other name.

 Refresh the modules and install the module via the Backend.